2023 Best Value Allied Health Services Associate Degree Schools in Minnesota

 The average tuition and fees for an in-state undergraduate at LSC are $6,404 a year.
 Medical Assisting majors at LSC take out an average of $15,717 in student loans while working on their Associate Degree.

-A rank of #4 on this year’s list means Northland Community and Technical College is a great value for allied health & medical assisting services students working on their associate degree.
-Northland Community and Technical College is a small public school located in the town of Thief River Falls.
+Out of the 17 schools in Minnesota that were part of this year’s ranking, Northland Community and Technical College landed the # 4 spot on the list.
+Northland Community and Technical College is a small public school located in the remote town of Thief River Falls.

 Northland Community and Technical College undergraduate students pay an average of $6,244 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Northland Community and Technical College take out while working on their Associate Degree is $13,202.

-A rank of #5 on this year’s list means Anoka Technical College is a great value for allied health & medical assisting services students working on their associate degree.
-Anoka Technical College is a small public school located in the suburb of Anoka.
+Out of the 17 schools in Minnesota that were part of this year’s ranking, Anoka Technical College landed the # 5 spot on the list.
+Anoka Technical College is a small public school located in the large suburb of Anoka.

 In-state tuition fees for undergraduate students at Anoka Technical College are $6,075 per year.
 On average, medical assisting graduates from Anoka Technical College take out $15,391 in student loans while working on their Associate Degree.